absorensen/numbers_go_brrrr/m1_memory_hierarchies/s4_intro_to_gpus.md

     This could happen continuously, resulting in invalid results.

 What we can do instead is to use a synchronization method called atomics.
-Atomics will be further introduced in the next module.
+Atomics will be further introduced in the concurrency module.
 But they're basically very small locks which usually have hardware support, meaning they support a very limited set of operations, but they are quite fast and happen closer to the data.
+Atomics are good for either single elements of data or however many data elements you can pack into 32- or 64-bit values.
-A rule of thumb is that the more generic locks you might want to use for areas of memory, whereas atomics are good for elements of data.
-Atomics ensure that all writes happen correctly, which has a different meaning based on your requirements, but ensuring this correctness, even with hardware support, is slower than not using it as only on incrementation can happen at a time.
+It is system, API and extension dependant what is supported.
+Atomics ensure that all writes happen correctly, which has a different meaning based on your requirements, but ensuring this correctness, even with hardware support, is slower than not using it, as only one incrementation can happen at a time.
 It can also be a lot slower if the atomic operation is not available in hardware and has to be software emulated instead.
-WGSL has atomics available, and they can be called as such -
+WGSL has atomics available, and they can be called on like this -

 === "WGSL"